arachne-framework/architecture/adr-003-config-implementation.md

 ## Consequences

 - The configuration will be able to store any kind of data Datomic can store.
-- The configuration have an extensible schema.
+- The configuration will have an extensible schema.
 - The capabilities of the configuration system will be well documented.
 - Arachne and Arachne modules can optionally define meta-attributes (attributes on attributes) to increase the expressivity of the